 Exercise – There is a huge connection between mental health and physical health.
 When you treat your body well and it feels good, the mind usually follows.
-If you aren’t used to excising you can start small with something like restorative yoga or go for walks.
-If you exercise fairly regularly just keep up with your routine and try to bring a mindfulness to your action.
+If you aren’t used to excising you can start small with something like yin yoga or walks.
+If you exercise fairly regularly just keep up with your routine and try to bring mindfulness to your action.

-Hydrate – Being well hydrated is important for the body to function properly so its a good idea to always try and be hydrated well.
+Hydrate – Being well hydrated is important for the body to function properly so it's always a good idea to stay well hydrated.

 Rest – Give yourself and your body a break.
 Avoid stress triggers.
-Make sure you are well rested and getting a good nights sleep.
+Make sure you are well-rested and getting a good night's sleep (7-8 hours).
 Avoid sleeping with the TV on and try to get into a regular sleep schedule.

 3. Be present / Remove Distractions

-Start giving yourself more time to be alone, time for reflection and focusing on your intention.
+Start giving yourself more time to be alone, time for reflection, and focusing on your intention.
 Try to start distancing yourself from things that are distracting like TV and the internet.
-Take walks, read books (The Power of Now – Ekhart Tole is a great one) and spend time in nature.
-Try to bring an awareness into your daily life in each moment.
-The things your focus on and put in your brain prior to ceremony are the things that are most likely to come up again during the experience.
+Take walks, read books (The Power of Now – Eckhart Tole is a great one), and spend time in nature.
+Try to bring awareness into your daily life in each moment.
+Stop and look at the movement of the clouds, or the way the trees move in the wind.
+The things your focus on and put in your brain prior to the ceremony are the things that are most likely to come up again during the experience.

 5. Integration/ Aftercare

 Have a plan and be patient.
 Don’t expect everything to change right away – processing the experience takes time and work.
 Set up some kind of integration or aftercare to help with the transition.
-There are therapists like Brian Murphy that work specifically with guests post-psychedelic experience that can be a valuable tool for adjusting to life back home.
-Find and aftercare facility – if you are need of deep healing, it is probably best to find a new environment for a month or so after the experience so you can process without distraction from work or family.
-Keep up healthy routines that you started in preparation for the experience.
+Setting up with a therapist, like Brian Murphy, or someone that works specifically psychedelic integration support can be a valuable tool for adjusting to life back home.
+Find an aftercare facility – if you are in need of deep healing, it is probably best to find a new environment for a month or so after the experience so you can process without distraction from work or family.
+Keep up the healthy routines that you started in preparation for the experience.
 No matter which option you choose, have some kind of plan.
 The facility or center you choose can help you come up with options based on your individual situation.